okeshawarz/prospectus/draft5.md

 to a geographically-adjacent control region that did not enact rent control, following @dube2010.
 This essay is intended to causally identify the impacts of rent control on the housing supply, rental supply, and neighborhood stability.
+This essay is intended to provide more evidence on the debate over the appropriate policy to take in order to maintain housing affordability in U.S. cities.

 Taken together, these three essays represent a contribution to the understanding the function of landownership and land rents in influencing the